“As doctors we are used to supporting patients' health and well being, but we often neglect our own.” Doctors Support Network

 Medicine is a highly pressurised and demanding profession, and inevitably sometimes things can feel too much.

 If you’re experiencing difficulties there are a number of places where you can access help:

-- Find out what’s out there to support you: some Deaneries have a designated person who can offer support around issues affecting performance.
+- Find out what's out there to support you: some LETBs/Deaneries have a designated person who can offer support around issues affecting performance.
 Some also provide a confidential counselling service.

 - Many doctors will get a sympathetic ear from their educational supervisor or clinical tutor.

-- The Trainee Support Team based at the Deanery can also help.
+- The Trainee Support Team (Professional Support and Well-Being) can also help.